 3D Ultrasound and 4D Ultrasound

 From an OB/GYN perspective, it is important to get a quality ultrasound in order to evaluate the total health of a baby.
-Therefore, we are excited to offer 3D and 4D technology to patients in our office here in the Youngstown, Warren, and Salem, OH area.
+Therefore, we are excited to offer 3D and 4D technology to patients in our office here in the Youngstown, Boardman, Salem, and Warren, OH area.
 A 3D ultrasound and a 4D ultrasound are upgrade options when compared with regular 2D ultrasounds.
 Similar to standard ultrasounds, sound waves are used to create an image of the infant in a mother's womb.

 A 3D ultrasound is different in that it shows a three-dimensional image of the baby.
 Meanwhile, a 4D ultrasound shows a baby's live activity during the procedure in a video-like format.
 Parents like 3D and 4D ultrasounds because the baby's face is clearly visible, while doctors like 3D and 4D ultrasounds because they show the birth defects that may not show up on a normal ultrasound.
 If you decide to have either a 3D ultrasound or 4D ultrasound, the best time to have a 3D or 4D scan is when you're between 26 weeks and 30 weeks pregnant.